1. Key Characteristics

 According to the AKC, “Prior to the Industrial Age, the rural farmers of Belgium had a great need for a general purpose herding and guard dog.
 The protective instinct of these dogs provided security for the farm and the family, and their herding abilities assisted with the daily maintenance of the stock.”

-The Terv was distinguished from other breeds during a gathering in Cureghem, Brussels, where veterinary professor Adolphe Reul and other attendees examined and separated several breeds — German Shepherd Dogs, collies, Old English Sheepdogs, Beaucerons, Briards and Bouviers — and identified the 4 breeds of Belgian sheepdogs.
+The Terv was distinguished from other breeds during a gathering in Cureghem, Brussels, where veterinary professor Adolphe Reul and other attendees examined and separated several breeds — German Shepherd Dogs, Old English Sheepdogs, Beaucerons, Briards, Bouviers and collies — and identified the 4 breeds of Belgian sheepdogs.

-This led to the first breed standard written for the Terv in 1893 by Professor Reul and the first Belgian Shepherd Club.
+This led, in 1893, to the first breed standard written for the Terv, by Professor Reul and the first Belgian Shepherd Club.

 3. How Friendly Are They?

 This breed is intelligent, courageous and determined, with strong territorial and protective instincts.
 Because of these traits, the dogs are primarily used as police or guard dogs.

 Tervurens have strong herding instincts and an iron will.
 They can become overly shy, suspicious and possibly destructive when not given enough interaction with other people or dogs.